-2.01 Work Schedule & Hours of work
+2.01 Work Schedule & Hours of Work

-- A. Length of contract: Administrative/executive assistants are employed on a 12-month basis. - B. Flex Time: It is understood that Administrative/executive assistants have many work obligations outside of the school day and will be allowed to conduct personal business during the work day when necessary. - C. Overtime: - I. Approval: Prior approval must be obtained in writing from the immediate supervisor. - 2.
+- A. Length of contract: Administrative/Executive Assistants are employed on a 12-month basis. - B. Flex Time: It is understood that Administrative/Executive Assistants have many work obligations outside of the school day and will be allowed to conduct personal business during the work day when necessary.
+The employee is expected to communicate with their supervisor to discuss the need to flex their scheduled hours within the affected week to meet work obligations. - C. Overtime: - I. Approval: Prior approval must be obtained in writing from the immediate supervisor. - 2.
 Pay Rate for Overtime: Time worked over forty (40) hours per week is paid at one and onehalf (1.5) rate.
 Time worked over forty (40) hours per week does not include sick, vacation, bereavement, holiday, personal leave time or any other paid time off.
-For the sole purpose of determining the appropriate pay period for the receipt of overtime pay, a week is defined as a pay period starting at 12:00 a.m. on Saturday and ending at 11:59 p.m. on Friday. - D. Compensatory Time: In lieu of overtime pay, employees may choose to receive compensatory time off.
-Compensatory time off may be taken by mutual agreement between the employer and the employee.
-One and one-half (1.5) hour of compensatory time off will be granted for each one (1) hour of work above forty (40) hours per week.
-Time worked over forty (40) hours per week does not include sick, vacation, holiday, compensation or personal leave time or any other paid time off. - 1.
-The agreement must be reached and accepted before the employee performs the work compensable as overtime.
-A copy of the written record must be documented and kept by both the employee and immediate supervisor.
-Agreement must provide for overtime hours to be compensated at a rate of not less than time and one-half for each overtime hour worked. - 2.
-The District may in its discretion deny a request to use compensatory time off if the employee's absence on the day requested would cause an undue disruption to the District's operations.
-If the District denies a request to use compensatory time off the employee will receive cash compensation.
+For the sole purpose of determining the appropriate pay period for the receipt of overtime pay, a week is defined as a pay period starting at 12:00 a.m. on Saturday and ending at 11:59 p.m. on Friday.